ashinkarov/2021-extraction-paper/review-response.md

 of Agda's type system.
 Hence, given an extractor that preserves the dynamic semantics of the embedded language, soundness of the Agda type system guarantees that none of the inserted assertions will be triggered at run-time.
-When only part of a program is extracted from Agda, assertions can only fire at the boundaries with unsafe code.
+When only part of a program is extracted from Agda (which is perfectly possible), assertions can only fire at the boundaries with unsafe code.

 Correctness of our approach thus relies on the preservation of the dynamic semantics by the extractor code.
 Ideally we would like to prove this as a